 - The Bus Came Back: He returned in Paper Mario: Sticker Star as the third boss, this being his first major role since Super Princess Peach.

-- Combat Tentacles: Those giant tentacles aren't just for show.
+- Combat Tentacles: Those giant tentacles aren't just for show and are primarily used for slapping Mario and friends.
+He also uses them to play tennis!

 - Dance Battler: In Sticker Star.
 The tone of the music and whatever dance he's doing determines his next attack.